Tnguy58/simmonsproshop-pwa/README.md

 Simmons Pro Shop, formerly known as Simmons Sporting Goods, has been serving the North Center area since 1946.
 It was a pleasure to capture the history of the shop throughout its 70+ year run.

 ## Motivation
-To bring Simmons Pro Shop into the 21st century by creating a modern / progressive web application and to learn more about the sport of bowling.
+To get experience building a progressive web app while also learning more about the sport of bowling.

 ## Build Status
 Completed and working 100% ✅